 We also run the MBA with placement which allows students to undertake a placement as part of their studies.
 Students apply for paid positions on a competitive basis and secure positions through their own efforts.
 Some assistance in preparation for applying for placements will be provided, however placements are paid employment and the employer has the final say.
 The work undertaken by the student must be of an adequate standard in an area of work strongly related to the content of the MBA Programme and the appropriateness of any placement will be assessed / approved by a member of the academic team on an individual basis.

 A recognised university undergraduate honours degree, with at least a Lower Second Class Classification, or a professional qualification deemed to be equivalent, a minimum of two years’ work experience is desirable, but not essential.

 For international students, in addition to meeting the above minimum entry requirements the University require a score of at least 6.5 in the British Council IELTS test.
-A score of 600-650 in the TOEFL paper-based test supported by a pass in the associated Test of Written English may also be acceptable; alternatively a score of at least 250 on the TOEFL computer-based test is acceptable.

 To gain the MBA with Professional Placement you will have to successfully complete a total of 12 modules (180 credits), including Dissertation and MD4054 (Professional Placement).

 Find out more about our Postgraduate courses.
 Book onto our Postgraduate Advice Event on 12th June 2017

 You will be taught by highly experienced and qualified tutors and will complete an MBA dissertation.
 The MBA provides a rigorous process of personal and managerial development, in which you are encouraged and expected to make your own unique contribution.